 More Flexible Demand Cycles - Modern Database Administrators are also extremely aware of their organizations’ demand cycles and make use of the bursting capability of cloud to successfully accommodate a surge in demand.

 Managing More Complex Data Environments - As the cloud continues to transform businesses across sectors by simplifying user experiences, databases will only get more intricate with the introduction of new tools and infrastructures.

 A Need for Broader Skill Sets - With the adoption of cloud services continuing to increase worldwide, Database Admins whose expertise is 100% based on operational tasks need to broaden their skill set or they risk becoming obsolete (along with the business they support).

 Ultimately a good DBA must be a jack-of-all-trades.
 Your databases touch all areas of the enterprise, your Database Administrator is effectively on call for the applications of the entire organization.

-And even after your databases are up and running smoothly in the cloud, there is still work to be done to make sure your databases continue to operate at their best.
+And even after your Oracle, SQL Server, or NoSQL databases are up and running smoothly in the cloud, there is still work to be done to make sure your databases continue to operate at their best.
 That’s why the role of the DBA is just as important as ever.

 What’s even more important?
 Finding the right database management solution for your company.
 That’s because in reality having an in-house DBA to manage your databases isn’t always possible or even ideal for many businesses.
 Having database management options that can meet the unique needs and budget of your organization is a must.
 That’s why we outlined the top solutions in our “Definitive Guide to Database Management.”